Do you need to be forgiven for something, but don’t know how to make a sincere apology that actually inspires your partner to forgive you?

 How we healed a 1 night stand…

-One night during a really tough period in the Power Struggle stage of my relationship, my partner invited another man up to her hotel room for sex (while attending a business conference).
+One night during a really tough period in the Power Struggle stage, my (now) ex-girlfriend invited another man up to her hotel room for sex while attending a business conference.

 At the time, we were in the middle of trying to get back together after a painful break up.